 DOT Urine Specimen Collection Guidelines – page 9

-Note: No one (including collection site personnel or the collector) is permitted to require an employee to sign a consent, release, or waiver of liability, or indemnification agreement with respect to any part of the drug testing process.
+Note: No one, including collection site personnel or the collector, may require an employee to sign a consent, release, or waiver of liability, or indemnification agreement regarding any part of the drug testing process.
 Collection sites (clinics) may not use “generic” consent forms for DOT-required urine specimen collections, even if their clinic policy requires consent from the general patient population. – Source

 Make sure you have the following boxes checked